layhacreate/Layha-childcare/README.md

   <div class="section">
     <div class="section-inner text-center">
       <h2 class="section-title pink">How to book with Layha?</h2>
       <p class="section-sub">Scheduling childcare with me is straightforward and designed for your convenience.
-Follow these simple steps to ensure your children receive the best care when you need it most.</p>
+Follow these simple steps to ensure your children receive the best care when you need it most.
+If you run into ANY problems please reach out!</p>
       <div class="steps">
         <div class="step">
           <div class="step-num">1</div>
-          <h4>Check the calendar</h4>
+          <h4>Click the link and check the calendar</h4>
-          <p>Visit my booking page and tap any green day on the calendar to see available time slots.</p>
+          <p>Visit my booking page and tap any green day on the calendar to see available time slots.
+If a day is yellow I am partially avaliable and if red I am not but if care is urgent email me @lay011318@gmail.com</p>
         </div>
         <div class="step">
           <div class="step-num">2</div>
           <h4>Pick your time</h4>
-          <p>Tap an available time block and fill in your details — name, address, children's ages, and your preferred start and end time.</p>
+          <p>Tap an available time block and fill in your details: name, address, children's ages, and your preferred start and end time, etc. </p>
         </div>
         <div class="step">
           <div class="step-num">3</div>
           <h4>Send your request</h4>
           <p>Submit your booking request.
-You'll see an estimated total right on the page before you submit.</p>
+If anything needs to be modified and or canceled please use booking id and gmail, NO NEED TO CONTACT ME DIRECTLY </p>
         </div>
         <div class="step">
           <div class="step-num">4</div>
           <h4>Get confirmed</h4>
-          <p>I'll review your request and send you a confirmation email.
-That time is then yours!</p>
+          <p>I'll review your request and send you a confirmation email 1-5 hours AFTER request was recieved.
+Please review email to ensure everything is correct if not CONTACT ME IMMEDIATELY !</p>
         </div>
       </div>
     </div>